The key aims of the International Committee are as follows:

-ELA’s International Committee works closely with ELA’s other committees and regional representatives to support international aspects of their work.
-The Committee has an uniquely collaborative role as our work touches all of ELA’s other committees.
-We warmly encourage suggestions from members as to how we can contribute further.
-Our activities currently include the following.
+ELA’s International Committee also works closely with ELA’s other committees and regional representatives to support international aspects of their work.
+The Committee has a uniquely collaborative role as our work touches all of ELA’s other committees.

-Consultation: We contribute to consultations on new UK laws with an international dimension and developments in EU law.
+Consultation: We contribute to consultations on new UK laws with an international dimension.

-Relationships with employment lawyers in other jurisdictions: We are keen to develop and build on existing relationships with national and international employment lawyers associations, for example, the European Employment Lawyers Association (EELA), American Bar Association (ABA), International Bar Association (IBA) and various European associations.
+Relationships with employment lawyers in other jurisdictions: We are keen to develop and build on our existing relationships with national and international employment lawyers associations, for example, the European Employment Lawyers Association (EELA), American Bar Association (ABA), International Bar Association (IBA) and other global employment associations.
 This includes, for example, attendance at international meetings and conferences (at individual firms’ expense); and encouraging lawyers from other jurisdictions to join ELA as associate members and to participate in ELA events in the UK.
-ELA Members can find more information about international events and other associations at http://www.americanbar.org/
+ELA Members can find more information about international events and other associations at http://www.americanbar.org/groups/labor_law/committees/intcom/directory.html.

 Associate membership: ELA warmly welcomes employment lawyers from other jurisdictions as associate members.
-We are also keen to encourage collaboration between individual UK and overseas lawyers.
+We are also keen to encourage collaboration between individual UK and lawyers from other jurisdictions.
 Please do attend our events in the UK – and if you need further information, introductions or assistance, please do not hesitate to contact members of the International Committee.
 Joining information for associate members is available here.

-Biennial TransAtlantic conference: We are delighted to work with the ABA to organise a joint conference in London (every other year).
+Biennial TransAtlantic conference: We have for a number of years worked with the ABA to organise a joint conference in London (every other year).
 This offers a fantastic opportunity for lawyers from the US, UK and other jurisdictions to share their common interests in international employment law and we are very grateful to the ABA for their continuing support.

 Regions: We are particularly keen to meet international training needs in the regions.
 Please do contact your regional representative or any member of ELA’s International Committee if you have suggestions.